BudEcosystem/bud-serve-eval/docs/unit_testing.md

 # 🧪 Unit Testing

-PyGuard recommends using [pytest](https://docs.pytest.org/en/stable/getting-started.html) for writing and running unit tests. **pytest** is a robust testing framework that makes it easy to write simple and scalable test cases.
+BudEval recommends using [pytest](https://docs.pytest.org/en/stable/getting-started.html) for writing and running unit tests. **pytest** is a robust testing framework that makes it easy to write simple and scalable test cases.
 Test-Driven Development (TDD) is preferred as it ensures that tests are written before the code is implemented, promoting better design and code quality.